 Example: My finished blind need to be 33 inches wide x 88 inches high.
 Adding the seams allowance of 1 1/2 in., the fabric dimensions must be 36 inches x 91 inches.

-What is the best fabric for roman shades?
+What is the best fabric to Sew shades?

 The best fabric to make relaxed blinds is medium weight cotton fabric.
 You can probably find a lot of nice print and color in the decoration section of your fabric store.
 Avoid too thin or too soft fabric.

-This tutorial shows you how to make removable and washable blinds, so don’t forget to wash the fabric before sewing.
+This tutorial shows you how to make relaxed roman shades that are removable and washable, so don’t forget to wash the fabric before sewing.
 Cotton tends to shrink when washed and you don’t want your shade to be ruined after the first wash.

 Materials you will need: